LibCrowds/docs/docs/collections/details.md

-This is where the core settings for the microsite are configured, each of which are explained below.
+This is where the core settings for collection microsite's are configured.
+The available settings are explained in moew detail below.

 ??? info "Administrator rights required"